jan-dolata/crude-crud/wiki/CRUDE_SETUP.md

 ## Module in popup

-If you want to change the method of displaing forms on the pop-ups use
+If you want to change the method of displaing forms to pop-ups use

 ```php
     $this->crudeSetup->usePopup()